finbourne/lusid-sdk-examples-python/README.md

 # LUSID<sup>®</sup> Python Preview SDK
-This is the Python Preview SDK for [LUSID by FINBOURNE](https://www.finbourne.com/lusid-technology), a bi-temporal investment management data platform with portfolio accounting capabilities.
+This is the Python SDK Examples repository for [LUSID by FINBOURNE](https://www.finbourne.com/lusid-technology), a bi-temporal investment management data platform with portfolio accounting capabilities.
 To use it you'll need a LUSID account.
 [Sign up for free at lusid.com](https://www.lusid.com/app/signup)

 <a href="https://www.lusid.com/app/signup"><img src="https://content.finbourne.com/LUSID_repo.png" alt="LUSID_by_Finbourne"></a>